ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.openligadb/README.md

 * widget gameday: fix issue with not working gamedaycount
 ### 0.8.0
 * push version for latest repository. fix some typos. fix a problem with date handling on different OS
+### 0.9.0
+* new Function for vis Binding to search for games at the actual day for favorite clubs, css-classes für games at actual day, fix bug to show the right match results,

 ## License